xamarin/Xamarin.Forms.CarouselView/readme.md

 ## Enlistment
 The following well-known directories are under source control.
 Build artifacts are placed outside of these directories which allows for a vastly simplified \.gitignore file.
 ````
-▌ root of enlistement
+▌ root of enlistment
-├──▌ src - filescontribute to build output
+├──▌ src – files that contribute to build output
 ├──▌ ext - files that extend msbuild
 ├──▌ env - files that initialize the shell; misc .bat files
 └──▌ doc - files that document the system